enewe101/cluster-func/README.md

 different places:

  1. as command line arguments, or
- 2. within your target module, inside a dictionary called clum_options, or
+ 2. within your target module, inside a dictionary called cluf_options, or
  3. in the `~/.clufrc` file, in the form of a JSON object

 These locations are in decreasing order of precedence, i.e. the command line overrides all other options, and the `.clufrc` file doesn't override the others.

-Options given in the `clum_options` dictionary in the target module or in the `.clufrc` JSON object should be identified by the long option name, without the leading '--'.
+Options given in the `cluf_options` dictionary in the target module or in the `.clufrc` JSON object should be identified by the long option name, without the leading '--'.